KinuthiaN/Pizza-Palace/README.md

 This website is free and  open to the public

 #### Author(s) Information
-My names is Geoffrey and, am a beginner in software development
+My names is Geoffrey and, I am a beginner in software development

 #### BDD
 This website is coded in Html and is given more functionality by Javascript and jQuery.